Skip to main content

 Nine in 10 Canadians have at least one risk factor for heart disease and stroke.
 Prevention is key to changing that percentage.
 You can significantly lower your risk by making simple healthy lifestyle choices:

-• Eating heart-healthy foods: fruits and vegetables, nuts and foods packed with omega-3s — salmon and tuna are great choices (Note: Women's nutritional needs evolve throughout life stages, so consult your doctor.)
+Eating heart-healthy foods, such as fruits and vegetables, nuts, and foods packed with omega-3s — salmon and tuna are great choices (Note: Women's nutritional needs evolve throughout life stages, so consult your doctor.)
+Need some help to get started?
+Read more at How to get the nutrients we need for healthier, longer lives.

-• Maintaining a healthy weight: 60 percent of the Canadian population is overweight and at risk of heart disease and stroke
+60 percent of the Canadian population is overweight and at risk of heart disease and stroke.
+Learn more about the Health Coaching and Chronic Disease Management benefit and its innovative weight loss solutions.

 Explore heart-healthy tips on diet, exercise, stress and more on the Heart & Stroke Foundation website.
 Here you can do a risk assessment to find out if you are at risk of heart disease or stroke and take steps to reduce your risk.
 You can also learn the signs of a heart attack or stroke.